-Kyrie Irving Trade Adds More Buzz Around Celtics’ Season, Potential
+Kyrie Irving Trade Gives Celtics A Buzz They Haven’t Had Since ‘Big Three’ Era

 There will be buzz.

 Playing for the Boston Celtics is a double-edged sword.
-The expectations, rightly, are higher, even when it’s not necessarily fair to judge a current season’s team against history.
+The expectations (rightly) are higher, even when it’s not necessarily fair to judge a current season’s team against history.
 Being competitive isn’t enough.
 Even contending for a championship isn’t sufficient.
 You’re either the best, or you’re a footnote.

 That’s just the way in goes when your history includes the likes of Bill Russell, John Havlicek, Larry Bird and Paul Pierce, to name a handful.

-So it says something, in the aftermath of Tuesday’s shocking trade for Kyrie Irving, that the buzz around the 2017-18 season opener against the Cleveland Cavaliers already is building.
+So it’s saying something, in the aftermath of the Celtics’ shocking trade for Kyrie Irving on Tuesday, that the buzz around the 2017-18 season opener against the Cleveland Cavaliers already is building.
 The fact that it’s a matchup against Irving’s former team obviously adds to the clamor, but there’s also this:

-If you squint real hard and tilt your head a tad to one side, it’s not hard to think this squad has a chance to bring some championship swagger back to Causeway Street.
+If you squint real hard and tilt your head to one side, it’s not hard to think this squad has a chance to bring some championship swagger back to Causeway Street.

 Now, that’s not to say the Celtics are suddenly the favorites for the 2018 NBA title.
 Only four players (for now) remain from the group that claimed the No. 1 seed in the Eastern Conference last year, meaning third-year backup point guard Terry Rozier now is the second-longest tenured Celtic.
 (Marcus Smart holds seniority.)
 With that much turnover, it’s impossible to accurately predict how the currently constituted roster will fare.